nation3/law/contracts/GuardianContract.linked.md

 Guardian shall not participate on a case involving an agreement in which they are involved as one of the parties, or otherwise have a Conflict of Interest.

 ### Control of private key
 Guardian shall exercise sole control of the private key uniquely related to the Ethereum Account used by the Guardian in the Guardian Guild.
-Judge shall not publish, sell or otherwise share or lose control over such private key.
+Guardian shall not publish, sell or otherwise share or lose control over such private key.

 ## Minor breach of contract
 In case of minor breach Guardian will be stripped of all their functions, removed from the Guardian Guild, and [%Minor Breach Slashing Percentage] of their collateral will be taken away.
 The following constitute a minor breach of contract: